 Eating Too Many Nuts Concerns

-Other concerns regarding nuts may involve whether they cause gas or whether they can be a part of the keto diet.
+Other concerns regarding nuts may involve whether they cause gas or stomach pain or whether they can be a part of the keto diet.
 As long as you eat the recommended amount of nuts, gas shouldn't be much of a problem, nor should nuts be excluded from the keto diet.
 The only nut variety that should be eaten in very limited amounts is the Brazil nut, because of its high selenium content.

 The University of Michigan categorizes nuts as foods that produce a normal amount of gas.
 They contain fiber, a food constituent associated with gas.
 Fiber is essential for normal bowel movements; don't avoid it.